We use affiliate links. See our Disclosure Policy for more information.

 This trail is versatile and suitable for many hikers, one reason being that it connects with many other side trails around the Paradise Lodge, therefore your hike can be extended or shortened for a wide range of skill levels.

-We adjusted to the slight altitude change first by visiting Myrtle Falls to warm up, then began our hike clockwise taking the side trails for Deadhorse Creek and Glacier Vista, hiking over snow fields, with cute little marmots peeking out of the rocky juts, as we headed towards Panorama Point (which has the nicest composting toilet I’ve seen in the backcountry, by the way!)
+Hiking over snow fields, with cute little marmots peeking out of the rocky juts, we headed towards Panorama Point (which has the nicest composting toilet I’ve seen in the backcountry, by the way!)

-Once we realized the trail continued further up and for several more miles, we consulted the map and decided to turn at the junction that cut down through a fairly steep green valley filled with wildflowers along Golden Gate trail, cutting about a mile out of the hike – so as you can see this hike can be customized for a variety of lengths and stunning views along the way regardless of which trails you choose.
+Once we realized the trail continued further up and for several more miles, we consulted the map and decided to turn at the junction that cut down through a fairly steep green valley filled with wildflowers along the Golden Gate Trail.

-Be sure to stop by the Paradise lodge before heading out to pick up a map and check out the trail conditions.
+Be sure to stop by the Paradise Lodge before heading out to pick up a map and check out the trail conditions.
 Even in July many of the trails were still covered in snow fields, and had only recently melted enough to lower the risk of danger.
 This is also a great hike to bring hiking poles.

-Looking to head further out of town?
 Check out our guide on a quick weekend getaway in Vancouver, BC

 Drive from Seattle: 1.25 hours